 Somerset himself, with a few loyal supporters, attempted to fight his way out of the carnage, unhorsed and badly wounded, he took shelter in a cottage but was discovered and taken to Hexham where he was imprisoned in Hexham Gaol.
 Reports conflict as to whether King Henry VI was camped with the Lancastrian troops or nearby, and whether he fled the area before or during the battle, but he did manage to escape and avoided capture.

 John Neville had thirty of the leading Lancastrians executed in Hexham on the evening following the battle, including the Duke of Somerset and Lord Roos.
 Sir William Tailboys was found hiding in a coal pit and executed shortly after as he tried to flee north with £2000 of Henry's war chest.
 The Lancastrian resistance in the North of England collapsed.
 The capture of King Henry VI near Clitheroe in Lancashire marked the end of the rebellion.
-In reward for his services, Montagu was made Earl of Northumberland by King Edward IV.External Links
+In reward for his services, Montagu was created Earl of Northumberland by King Edward IV.External Links